ionic-team/ionic-docs/src/pages/appflow/tutorial/start.md

 ionic start
 ```

 Or, to get started with the basic blank starter that is best for this exercise, you can use
 ```
 ionic start starter_app blank --type=angular
 ```
 Here, with the above we are initiating an Ionic starter app with

- `NAME:			starter_app`
+ `NAME:starter_app`
- `FRAMEWORK:		angular`
+ `FRAMEWORK:angular`
- `STARTER TEMPLATE:	blank`
+ `STARTER TEMPLATE:blank`

-***To know more about all the frameworks and various starter template to available to choose from refer [Starting an Ionic App](https://ionicframework.com/docs/developing/starting)***
+> To know more about all the frameworks and various starter templates available to choose from refer [Starting an Ionic App](https://ionicframework.com/docs/developing/starting)

 **Integrating with Capacitor**

 You will be prompted with an option to integrate with Capacitor.
 You can choose either Capacitor or Cordova later.
 Ionic recommends using Capacitor.

 ```
 Integrate your new app with Capacitor to target native iOS and Android? (y/N)